LibrePDF/OpenPDF/CONTRIBUTING.md

 - Feel free to add content to the [Wiki](https://github.com/LibrePDF/OpenPDF/wiki)
 - Also participate in the [Discussions](https://github.com/LibrePDF/OpenPDF/discussions), answering and asking questions
 - You may also contribute with translations in `src/main/java/com/lowagie/text/error_messages`
+- Our [Migration Guide](https://github.com/LibrePDF/OpenPDF/wiki/Migrating-from-iText-2-and-4) need some love, so feel free to contribute.
+Please describe there the minor changes you had to do to migrate from iText to OpenPDF.

 ### How to contribute with Bug Reports

 - Please be as detailed as possible, including the version of OpenPDF you are using, the Java version, and the operating system
 - If possible, provide a minimal code example that reproduces the problem
 - Describe the expected behavior and the actual behavior
 - Describe how to reproduce the bug

+## Become a maintainer

+We are looking for maintainers to help us with the project.
+We need help in:
+- Reviewing and accepting pull requests
+- Answering questions in the discussions or issues
+- Triaging issues which are important to fix

+Interested in making OpenPDF better?
+Please contact @asturio (Claudio Clemens).